REstoration

 • Recovered seats were re-installed;

-• Front and rear interior domes and coving panels (above luggage racks) were sanded-down and painted Ivory;
+• The rear interior dome & coving panels (beside luggage racks) were sanded-down & painted Ivory;

-• The rack blowers and heater motors were repaired so they work properly;
+• The rack blowers & heater motors were repaired so they work properly;

 • The ignition / charge light in the cab was repaired;

-• The large overhead luggage racks were primed and painted;
+• The large overhead luggage racks were primed & painted;

 A vehicle that survives three times longer than its design-life, requires near constant attention.
 So far, mechanical repairs have included:

-• The front mounted radiator was removed and the core was cleaned and rebuilt;
+• The front mounted radiator was removed, the core cleaned & rebuilt;

 • New oil circulation pipe was fitted to the gearbox;